Kalshi Promo Code GOALMAX: Get $10 in Bonuses for FA Cup & Prediction Markets | Goal.com US

 Claiming the Kalshi Promo Code

+- If you are 18+, go through the account creation process, entering in all of the required information

-- Type in all of the requested information and the promo code GOALMAX
+- Before you finalize your account, put in the promo code GOALMAX

+- Once you create and verify your account, deposit at least $10 using one of the approved payment methods

+- Then, trade $10 or more on any event contracts on Kalshi’s website

 Trading with the Kalshi promo code